FRC5190/FalconLibrary/README.md

 ## Overview

 Feature-rich Kotlin JVM based robotics library, primarily for use in the FIRST Robotics Competition.
-FalconLibrary is the backend for all Team 5190 robots,
+FalconLibrary is the backend for all Team 5190 robots.

 ### `core`: Platform-agnostic mathematics and units code
 * Two-dimensional parametric and functional splines.